darwinleung/personal-blog/content/posts/2018-03-25-Setting-up-this-blog.md

 It is simple to add new posts or make any updates to my blog site.

-1. Make changes within the local blog folder
+1. Make changes within the local blog folder, you can preview the changes locally by `hugo server -D`
 2. Push changes to github repo `personal-blog`
 3. Run deploy.sh